 Roselle’s growth rate will be slow at the beginning of the season.
-As soon as the warm weather settles, it will take off.
+However, as soon as the warm weather settles, it will take off.

 No, you do not have to fertilize your roselle plant.
-This plant is tough take drought and poor soil like a champ.
+This plant is tough and takes drought and poor soil like a champ.

 You may use drip irrigation to ensure regular water after planting.
 Once the plant is established, it will take care of itself.

 Roselle flowers are very similar to okra flowers.
 The blooming period begins in June, but the main production is later in the season, around August.
 The flower lasts only a day, leaving the calyx behind.
-The latter needs about two weeks to plump up and be ready for harvest.
+The latter needs about two weeks to plump up.